nubenetes/awesome-kubernetes/docs/devops.md

 - [dev.to: Your Roadmap to Become a DevOps Engineer in 2021](https://dev.to/kodekloud/your-roadmap-to-become-a-devops-engineer-in-2020-i1n)
 - [techworld-with-nana.com: DevOps Roadmap 🌟](https://www.techworld-with-nana.com/devops-roadmap) A step by step guide outlining the most efficient path to become a DevOps engineer

+## Multicloud

+- [infoworld.com: How multicloud changes devops](https://www.infoworld.com/article/3686695/how-multicloud-changes-devops.html) More clouds, more complexity, more challenges.
+Now’s the time to prepare for the impact multicloud will have on your devops teams.

 ## Serverless DevOps

 - [dzone: The Serverless Path to DevOps](https://dzone.com/articles/the-serverless-path-to-devops) Serverless and DevOps combine in this article the uses AWS services as examples of how serverless technologies benefit DevOps processes.